dnashwilton/relationship-rating/README.md

 <br>

-- To keep the sight up to date.
+- To keep the site up to date.
-- To keep the images up to date and relevant.
+- To keep the questions varied and relevant.
-- To obtain visitor feedback with the contact form.
+- To obtain visitor feedback via email and twitter.

 <br>